legionJP/DBMS_MYSQL/MySQL_Guide/Intro_to_SQL/Tables_DataTypes_Keys.md

  after creating using the ALTER TABLE command.
  ```
 ##### The constraints are:
--- NOT NULL - Restricts NULL value from being inserted into a column.
+1.  - 'NOT NULL' - Restricts NULL value from being inserted into a column.
--- CHECK - Verifies that all values in a field satisfy a condition.
+2. - CHECK - Verifies that all values in a field satisfy a condition.
 -- DEFAULT - Automatically assigns a default value if no value has been specified
  for the field.
 -- UNIQUE - Ensures unique values to be inserted into the field.